Beet of the Wild

 • ×

-Learn how to make Easy Homemade Oat Flour with a blender!
-There's no need for a food processor or fancy equipment.
-Plus, it's cheaper, quick and more nutrient dense.
+Learn how to make Homemade Oat Flour in a blender!
+There's no need for a flour mill or any fancy equipment.
+Plus, it's quick, cost-effective and more nutrient-dense than store-bought.

 A close-up overhead view of freshly ground oat flour being scooped out of a jar with a spoon.